amh28/IBM-Data-Science-Capstone-Alejandra-Marquez/README.md

 - The weights I obtained after training, which I also used for inference and for creating the demo video from above, is on the checkpoints/ directory called: yolov3_train_125.tf

-- After adding and replacing those files, you can perform inference on an Image.
+- After adding and replacing those files, you can visualize the dataset:

+python tools/visualize_dataset.py --classes=./data/voc2012.names --output visualize_dataset.jpg

+- You can perform inference on an image.
 Here are some examples:

 python detect.py \
 --classes ./data/voc2012.names \